jchiquet/CourseNetworkLondon/README.md

 ================

 > This repository regroups the material (slides, labs) associated to the
-> course about “graph analysis and inference”, as a part of the course
+> course about “graph analysis and inference”, given on various
-> of Computational Epidemiology module on Friday, September the 20th,
-> 2019 at Imperial College.
+> occasionsat Imperial College.

 ## Slides